ArchiEmp/Projekt-1--SDA/README.md

-Projekt: Projekt 1 Linux i Python - Kurs SDA Opracowany przez: Artur Jurczyk
+Project: Linux & Python - Software Development Academy - Cybersecurity Course Developed by: Artur Jurczyk

-Zadania w ramach projektu:
+Project tasks:
-1. Ustalić własny adres IP.
+1. Display your own IP address.
-2. Ustalić maskę podsieci.
+2. Display the subnet mask.
-3. Na podstawie powyższych informacji przeskanować sieć i ustalić adres IP celu.
+3. Based on the above information scan the network and determine the target's IP address.
-4. Ustalić otwarte porty na atakowanej maszynie.
+4. Establish open ports on the target machine.
-5. Ustalić nazwę oraz wersję oprogramowania dla wszystkich znalezionych usług (banner grabbing).
+5. Determine the name and version of the software for all found services (banner grabbing).
-6. Przeprowadzić atak brute-force na dowolną znalezioną usługę (nie musi się udać).
+6. Carry out a brute-force attack on any found service (it doesn't have to be successful).